Behavioral Intervention Team (BIT) Protocol

 - Part of this protocol is an assessment of whether such notifications are legally permitted, and whether such notifications could be helpful or harmful to the intervention and to risk management priorities.

-- Referral to Dean of Students or designee.
+- Referral to dean of student success or designee.

 - Mandating psychological assessment.